Malivil/TTT-Randomat-20/README.md

 \
 _randomat_bees_enabled_ - Default: 1 - Whether this event is enabled.\
 _randomat_bees_count_ - Default: 4 - The number of bees spawned per player.

+## One traitor, One Detective.
+Everyone else is a Jester.
+Detective is stronger.
+This one is pretty self-explanitory except for the "Detective is stronger" part.
+That just means the detective has 200 health.
+\
+\
+**ConVars**
+\
+_randomat_jesters_enabled_ - Default: 1 - Whether this event is enabled.

+## Randomness Intensifies
+Periodically triggers random Randomat events for the duration of this event
+\
+\
+**ConVars**
+\
+_randomat_intensifies_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_intensifies_timer_ - Default: 20 - How often (in seconds) a random event will be triggered

+## RISE FROM YOUR GRAVE
+Causes anyone who dies to be resurrected as a Zombie
+\
+\
+**ConVars**
+\
+_randomat_grave_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_grave_health_ - Default: 30 - The health that the Zombies respawn with.

+## Taking Inventory
+Swaps player inventories periodically throughout the round.
+There are some caveats to how this event interacts with special roles:
+- Non-prime Zombies are excluded
+- Prime Zombies will keep their claws
+- Players who received a Killer's inventory will be given a crowbar instead of the Killer's knife
+\
+\
+**ConVars**
+\
+_randomat_inventory_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_inventory_timer_ - Default: 15 - Time between inventory swaps.

 ## The 'bar has been raised!
 Increases the damage and push force of the crowbar